Passing California Smog Tests

 The ramifications of this test are that the fuel filler neck and hoses must allow the fuel tank to seal and the fuel evaporative lines that lead to the charcoal canister must also seal (no cracks).

-FYI: the fuel line above the driver's battery tray is notorious for cracking:
+FYI: the fuel line above the driver's side battery tray (hose in red) is notorious for cracking:

 1. Exemptions: